 McArdle showed exclusively in New York City from the 1950s through the 1980s, where Blondelle Gallery, Burr Gallery, Collector’s Gallery, and Greer Gallery mounted exhibitions of his oils and assemblages.
 McArdle’s work was selected for Trends in American Art, an exhibition at the Whitney Museum of American Art in 1955, and The Betty Chamberlain Review of American Artists, an exhibition at the Museum of Modern Art in 1967.
 His paintings are represented in the private collections of eminent collectors from the mid-twentieth century such as Sid Caesar, Imogene Coca, Max Liebling, M. Joel Friedman, and Brahm Miranda, his agent.

-In his later years, McArdle lived in Harpswell, Maine, and used the scenes around him as his subject.
-McArdle’s paintings are included in the permanent collections at the Farnsworth Museum in Rockland, Maine, and the Art Museum at Indiana University in Bloomington.
+In his later years, McArdle lived in Harpswell, Maine, and he used the scenes around him as his subject.
+His paintings are included in the permanent collections at the Farnsworth Museum, Rockland, Maine, and the Art Museum at Indiana University, Bloomington, Indiana.

 Patrick McArdle in the studio of French cubist painter

 Amédée Ozenfant in New York City, ca 1950.